jamesdeluk/hugo/content/posts/contemplations/thoughts.md

 - For meditation and NSDR, having a recorder [app](https://play.google.com/store/apps/details?id=com.google.android.apps.recorder&gl=US) running (with transcript) lets you speak repetitive ideas aloud of later, which helps them float away.
 - Cory Allen’s [Luminosity](https://open.spotify.com/album/3TJueIbMYvSK4XC2hlgMAJ?si=5m79bT6cQKGyKZ1RwNkD9A) or [Stillness](https://open.spotify.com/track/7I11UL0IAOFFaSdYFNNBWK?si=b4e5e1ce2f1b42b1) are wonderful for [NSDR](https://youtu.be/AKGrmY8OSHM)-style motionlessness.
 - Have two diaries: 1, a written fact-based log of what took place; 2: an audio recording for  feelings and emotions.
+- When meditating/relaxing and you catch yourself with a thought, track back to see what initiated it.
+For example, I recently caught myself thinking of a movie.
+Tracking back, I realised the path was: movie ← activity in the movie ← item involved in that activity ← the sensation of my foot touching that item.

 ## Skills and learning

 - Learn to speak concisely with structure.
 I feel I have become worse at this since leaving education, as I’ve had fewer opportunities you have to discuss complex topics with others.
 Practise alone (try recording yourself), and find opportunities to debate and deliberate with others.
+    - I do this with writing - I spending ages crafting a message, to maximise content and clarity and minimise filler and extraneous details.
+Speaking is harder as it is in real time.
 - How do humans best learn?
 There is no answer.
 There are different tools and techniques, and some may be better for some than others.
 For example, some people can learn a language well through watching TV, but for me that doesn’t work at all!
 - Take all advice with a pinch of salt - however confidently it’s given.
 So much has been proven to be wrong, or at least not completely correct.
 Especially now with social media and the monetisation of mass-appear content, advice has become like opinions (and arseholes) - everyone has one.
 What to do?
 First, consider the advice-giver - Are they following their own advice?
 Do they have evidenced expertise?
 Is their life one you want (beyond the highlights they post on social media)?
 Second, absorb a range of ideas, to a) further entrench the feeling there is no “best”, b) see what resonates with you, c) find things to test on yourself.
 - If there is something you don’t want to do, but have to do, consider what you can learn from it.